mingxihu/mingxihu.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Interpreting log data and subsurface 2D/3D seismic to identify deltaic prospects in the Gulf of Mexico.
 Collaborating on risk analysis and economics.
-  - position: Academic Support Associate
+  - position: Paraprofessional in Geology
     company_name: Colorado College
     company_url: ''
     icon: ''